 Olufemi (Femi) Vaughan is the Alfred Sargent Lee ’41 & Mary Farley Ames Lee Professor of African Studies at Amherst College.
 He is author and editor of ten books, over fifty scholarly articles, and many reviews, including Religion and the Making of Nigeria (Duke University Press, 2016) and Nigerian Chiefs: Traditional Power in Modern Politics, 1890s-1990s (University of Rochester Press, 2000; second edition, 2006).
 Before joining the faculty of Amherst College, he was professor of Africana Studies and History at the State University of New York, Stony Brook where he was associate provost, and was the Geoffrey Canada Professor of Africana Studies and History at Bowdoin College where he led the revitalization of Bowdoin’s Africana Studies Program.
 He is co-editor of the Routledge Handbook on Contemporary Nigeria, a Senior Editor of the Oxford Encyclopedia of Methods, Sources, and Historiography in African History, and is a member of the Advisory Board of the Africa Program, Woodrow Wilson International Center for Scholars, Washington, DC.
 Femi Vaughan is the recipient of several professional awards including a Woodrow Wilson National Fellowship, a Woodrow Wilson Public Policy Fellowship, Ford Foundation fellowships, a Distinguished Scholars Award of the Association of Global South Studies, and a State University of New York Chancellor’s Award for Excellence in Teaching.

-Jelmer Vos is Assistant Professor of History at Old Dominion University in Norfolk, Virginia.
+Jelmer Vos is Lecturer in Global History at the University of Glascow.
 He received his PhD from the School of Oriental and African Studies in 2005 and has since been on the editorial board of Voyages, the online transatlantic slave trade database.
 He has published several articles and book chapters on the socioeconomic history of northern Angola in the late 19th century as well as the Atlantic slave trade, with particular attention to the coastal regions of modern Liberia and Côte d’Ivoire.
 His book, Kongo in the Age of Empire, 1860–1913, published by the University of Wisconsin Press, examines the history of the kingdom of Kongo under Portuguese rule.

 Richard Waller is now retired after a long career of undergraduate teaching in England, Malawi, and the United States, including posts at Cambridge University, the University of Malawi, the University of Virginia, and Bucknell University.
 He is the editor of Being Maasai: Ethnicity and Identity in East Africa (with Thomas Spear, 1993), and the author of numerous articles and book chapters on the pre-colonial and colonial history of East Africa, especially Kenya, with particular reference to pastoralism, ethnicity, and law.
 His research has been supported by the National Endowment for the Humanities, Economic and Social Research Council, and the American Philosophical Society.